Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-* short data type can not be assigned to char.
-Because, short data can not hold maximum value of char.
+* *short data type can not be assigned to char*.
+Because, short data *can not hold maximum value of char*.
-* char data type can not be assigned to short.
-Because, char data can not hold -ve sign.
+* *char data type can not be assigned to short*.
+Because, char data *can not hold -ve sign*.

 # Arrays
 >1.
 Introduction